Acoustics in Classrooms

 Classroom settings are notoriously loud.
 Most are built with hard, reflective, washable surfaces that are ideal for keeping clean and tidy, but terrible for bouncing noise.
 As the students assemble and their voices carry, the echoes off these surfaces begin to interfere with blur sound signals.
 Communications become strained, as the teaching/learning environment is threatened with poor room acoustics.
 Test scores can collapse if students find it difficult to hear.
 Teachers grow exhausted and become less effective due to the echoes in the room.
-The key to classroom soundproofing, the key to producing premium sound quality in your Classroom, is to capture and convert the echoes out of your space.
+The key to soundproofing a classroom, to produce premium sound quality in your Classroom, is to capture and convert the echoes out of your space.

 When sound panels are introduced into a Classroom setting, the echoes are caught and captured.
 As the background noise subsides, as the crowd noise dies back, what is restored is greater clarity to original sound.
 Ease in communication is returned as the Classroom setting becomes the healthier learning environment you are seeking.
 It is all about control of the echoes, and our sound panels will deliver the values back you are seeking.
 The key to the success of your treatment lies in our Room Analysis, where we ask for the dimensions of your Classroom, and in return define the quantities/quote you will need to ensure the sound values are met.
 Our goal is be sure we do not under treat your space.